-- Protection for the full width of the sidewalk must be provided. - Catchalls must be provided on all outward facing perimeter edges of the sidewalk bridge deck, including ends, when full coverage of the sidewalk cannot be obtained, and all times where half the height of the building requirement is not met. - Wire mesh or mesh netting is not to be used in lieu of a solid catchall. - Sidewalk sheds must extend parallel with the curb and to the line of exposure at least twenty (20) feet beyond the ends of all faces of the structure property. - Gaps created between the parapet boards and sidewalk bridge decks are to be covered in sufficient strength and manner so as to prevent materials from falling through the openings. - All PE inspections/designs must be made by a PE registered in the State of New York. - The Contractor must ensure that all catchalls are cleaned of snow after a snow fall.
+- Protection for the full width of the sidewalk must be provided. - Catchalls must be provided on all outward facing perimeter edges of the sidewalk bridge deck, including ends, when full coverage of the sidewalk cannot be obtained, and all times where half the height of the building requirement is not met. - Wire mesh or mesh netting is not to be used in lieu of a solid catchall. - Sidewalk sheds must extend parallel with the curb and to the line of exposure. - Gaps created between the parapet boards and sidewalk bridge decks are to be covered in sufficient strength and manner so as to prevent materials from falling through the openings. - All PE inspections/designs must be made by a PE registered in the State of New York. - The Contractor must ensure that all catchalls are cleaned of snow after a snow fall.
 Icicles on the sidewalk shed must also be removed. - Mirrors must be placed at all blind corners of the sidewalk bridge. - Vertical members must be placed at least seven (7) feet from the edge of the curb cut or vehicular access point, or where placed closer, the vertical members nearest the curb cut or vehicular access point must be protected against displacement by vehicles, or must be identified with high visibility marking. - Vertical members placed on the sidewalk must not be placed closer than 18 inches from the face of the curb line.